Clytha and Coed y Bwnydd walk

 Clytha riverside car park SO361085

-Please note sections of this walk crosses land not owned by the National Trust.
-From the car park take the gate next to the interpretation panel and continue on until you reach a gate down on your left.
-Follow the Usk Valley Walk way-markers, which run adjacent to the river for approximately 1.8 miles (3km), until you meet the road.
+From the car park take the gate to the right of the interpretation panel and continue until you reach a kissing gate on your left as the path turns to the right.
+Follow the Usk Valley Walk way-markers.
+The path runs adjacent to the river for approximately 1.8 miles (3km) until you meet a road.

 The River Usk

 The Usk flows past the western edge of Clytha Estate.
-It's incredibly important for nature conservation in the area and is a place of tranquility.
 It's designated a Site of Special Scientific Interest and a Special Area of Conservation and is well known for its salmon and trout.
-Wildlife watching can be very rewarding, with otters, dippers, sandmartins, kingfishers and bats all living in or near this stretch of the river.
+Wildlife watching can be very rewarding, with otters, dippers, sand martins, kingfishers and bats all living in or near this stretch of the river.

-Enter the church gates and go over the stile at the other end of the church yard.
+Enter the church gates and at the other end of the church yard go over the stile.
 Turn right then immediately left and continue until you reach a stile on your left.
 Continue uphill, cross the stiles and head down the road on the other side of the hill.
 Follow the narrow lane uphill between two buildings until you reach Coed y Bwnydd hill fort on your left.
-Follow the circular path round the hill fort and return by the field gate close to the original fort entrance.
+Follow the circular path left around the hill fort and return to a field gate at the original fort entrance opposite a stone field barn.

 Coed y Bwnydd hill fort

-Coed y Bwnydd is the largest and possibly best preserved hill fort in Monmouthshire.
-A scheduled Ancient Monument (SAM), it has a history of human involvement stretching back more than 2,000 years.
-Today it's the perfect place to drink in the views, particularly in spring when the carpet of bluebells, red campion and orchids add a dazzling array of colour.
+Coed y Bwnydd is the largest and possibly best-preserved hill fort in Monmouthshire.
+A Scheduled Ancient Monument (SAM), it has a history of human involvement stretching back more than 2,000 years.
+Today it's the perfect place to wander quietly, particularly in spring when the carpet of bluebells, red campion and orchids add a dazzling array of colour.

-Go through the gate and follow the permissive path past the barn at the other end of the field.
-Go over the stile and turn left onto the lane.
-Continue walking and keep left where the lane forks until you reach a kissing gate on your left.
-Cross the stile and follow the path down the grassy hill, through the gap in the line of trees and continue over two stiles until you reach the woods behind Clytha Castle.
-Follow the wooden signposts to Clytha.
+Go through the kissing gate and follow the permissive path across the field, keeping the stone barn on your right.
+At the other end of the field cross the stile on to the Clytha Hill lane.
+Turn left onto the lane and continue walking, keeping left where the lane forks until you reach a kissing gate on your left in the hedge.
+Pass through the kissing gate and follow the path down the grassy hill, through the gap in the line of trees and continue over two stiles until you reach the woods behind Clytha Castle.
+Follow the wooden signposts to Clytha until you meet the track in the woods to the entrance to Clytha Castle.
+Please respect the privacy of those staying at the castle.

 Considered as one of the outstanding 18th-century follies of Wales, the castle was designed by John Davenport and built by William Jones of Clytha House with the purpose of 'relieving a mind afflicted with the loss of a most excellent wife'.
 It's now owned by the National Trust and leased to the Landmark Trust who rent it out for holidays.

-Once you've enjoyed the view, follow the path that runs behind the castle through the woods to the wooden gate, continuing along a grassy track above the trees to the driveway.
-Cross the drive keeping the fenced wood on your right and follow the line of trees diagonally uphill to a gate in the top corner of the grounds.
-Follow the waymarked route through three gates, leading to steep steps and the busy B4598.
+On a clear day take in views of Sugar Loaf and Skirrid at the eastern end of the Black Mountains.
+Once you’ve enjoyed the view, follow the track behind the castle through the woods to the wooden gate and on to Clytha Estate park.
+Continue along a grassy track above the trees to a driveway.
+Cross the drive, keeping the fenced wood on your right and follow the line of trees diagonally uphill to a gate in the corner of the field.
+Follow the way marked route through three gates and down steep steps to the road.

-Carefully cross this road to the road turning for Clytha Arms on the opposite side.
-Pass through the metal gate immediately in front of you and continue over the stile.
-Follow the waymarked route crossing a horse paddock and several fields until you reach a wood near Chapel Farm.
+Carefully cross the road to the road turning for Clytha Arms on the opposite side.
+Pass through the metal gate immediately in front of you and continue over the stile on the right.
+Follow the way marked path across several fields until you reach a large ancient oak tree in the corner of the field with Chapel Farm on your left.
+This fine late medieval farmhouse is one of the oldest buildings in the National Trust’s ownership.

-Continue along the waymarked route round the back of Rose Cottage and through an old milk churn dock, to a gate leading to the edge of the main road.
-Cross the road and pass through the metal wicket gate.
-Turn right and follow the metal railings along the edge of the field.
-Pass through a wooden gate leading back onto the Usk Valley Walk and follow the path around the sharp left bend back to the car park.
+Follow the path down into the woods continuing along the waymarked route with Clawdd Brook on your right.
+Pass through a kissing gate into the park, at the back of Rose Cottage, keeping woodland to your right and turn right as you go through the small gate passing an old milk churn dock leading to the main road.
+Take care crossing the road and pass through the small metal gate.
+Turn right and follow the path along the railings turning left to follow a fence and passing through a gate to the river.
+You are now back on the Usk Valley Walk.
+Follow the path with the river on your right.
+After a sharp left bend follow the track back to the car park.

 Clytha riverside car park SO361085